jtsextonMITRE/nccoe-tls-visibility/source/F_Demonstrations.rst

 Monitoring for Compliance and Hygiene Scenario
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Enterprises that conduct proactive traffic assessments can compare the
+Enterprises that conduct proactive traffic assessments can use
+these traffic assessments as a baseline for comparison of the
 attributes of the traffic being monitored against their forward-looking
 expectations for cybersecurity.
 The compliance and hygiene scenario
 shows how to verify that the observed traffic profile complies with